Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Thornwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Strategy's Expected Result/Impact: At least 50% of students meeting growth expectations
+Strategy's Expected Result/Impact: At least 50% of students meeting growth expectations.

 Staff Responsible for Monitoring: Classroom Teachers, Intervention Staff, Administrators